Beijing, China

 There are several large rivers running through Beijing.
 The Golden Water River and the Changpu River are used to fill moats around some of the city’s former palaces and official buildings.

-Beijing is arranged in concentric circles radiating from the center of the city.
+Beijing is arranged in concentric circles radiating from the centre of the city.
 The municipality has ten districts and eight counties.
-The eastern Chou Yang and central Dong Cheng districts comprise the urban center of the city.
+The eastern Chou Yang and central Dong Cheng districts comprise the urban centre of the city.
 The remaining districts are divided between residential and commercial areas.

 Beijing has a significant problem with pollution and deterioration of natural habitat.
 The government is doing some work to restore the city’s green spaces and reduce pollution by exploring alternative energy and expanded public transportation.
 According to critics, China’s Communist government has been slow to work on environmental issues out of concern that will impact the country’s economic growth.
 Some Chinese officials have stated that China has the right to develop its industry just as western developed countries did in the past.
-In 2014, Premier Li Keqiang declared war against pollution, breaking with the government's policy of prioritizing economic development over environmental protection.
-In 2023, China set out to improve total coal use and curb high-emissions projects to improve air quality.
-The country's goal is to cut the density of hazardous airborne particples by 10 percent as compared to 2020 by 2025.
+In 2014, then-Premier Li Keqiang declared a "war against pollution," marking a significant policy shift from prioritizing growth to addressing environmental issues.
+More recently, the Chinese government’s Report on the State of the Ecology and Environment in China 2023 outlines renewed efforts to reduce coal consumption and curb high-emission projects in regions like Beijing.
+The goal is to improve air quality and reduce the density of PM2.5 pollutants by 10 percent by 2025 compared to 2020 levels.

 People

-In 2022, the CIA World Factbook reported that the urban population of Beijing was 21.333 million in 2022.
+The CIA World Factbook estimates Beijing's urban population at 21.766 million in 2023.
 In addition, the municipality includes roughly 8.19 million migrants who have lived in the city for more than six months.
 Beijing is the second largest city in mainland China, after Shanghai.

 China recognizes fifty-six ethnic groups living in Beijing Municipality.
-The Han ethnic group is China largest group, and in 2024 comprised about 92 percent of the population in China.
+The Han ethnic group is China's largest group, and comprised about 92 percent of China’s population in 2024

 In the Beijing Municipality, Confucianism, Buddhism, and Taoism are the most popular religions, followed by Islam and various forms of Christianity.
-Beijing City features hundreds of temples and shrines and a large number of churches and mosques.
+The city is home to numerous temples, mosques, and churches representing the country’s major religions.

 Beijing is home to more than sixty universities and colleges.
 Tsinghua University and Peking University are two of the city’s most renowned institutions.
 Beijing is also one of China’s leading cities for the arts, sports, and entertainment.